trentbrooks/ofxMovieClip/README.md

 Now templated with ofxTextureMovieClip/ofxTextureImageSequence for ofTexture's, ofxFboMovieClip/ofxFboImageSequence for ofFbo's, and ofxPixelsMovieClip/ofxPixelsImageSequence for ofPixels. ofPixels are good for very large image sequences, stored on disk instead of graphics card.

 ## Credit ##
-ofxImageSequenceLoader is similar to and inspired by FlightPhase's http://www.flightphase.com ofxImageSequence.
+ofxImageSequenceLoader is just a modified version of FlightPhase's http://www.flightphase.com ofxImageSequence.

 ## Sample usage ##
 	// setup image sequencer